/// ABOUT THIS EXHIBITION

 Fruit Feast

-inspired by Henry George Todd, Study of Strawberries and unknown Artist, English Teapot
+Inspired by: Henry George Todd, Study of Strawberries Unknown Artist, English Teapot

 The word ‘feast’ often conjures images of carnivorous platters of meats.
 As a vegetarian, my mind goes toward juicy succulent fruits.
 The egg cup depicts a rooster, yet he is not on the menu.
 The table-scape still life is also meant to be a feast for the eyes with busy fabric tablecloth and a floral bouquet including a large orange to represent the unexpected representation to the theme.
 Oranges are everywhere in this scene!
 The tea represents community, conversation, and connection.